 David Talby is a chief technology officer at Pacific AI, helping fast-growing companies apply big data and data science techniques to solve real-world problems in healthcare, life science, and related fields.
 David has extensive experience in building and operating web-scale data science and business platforms, as well as building world-class, Agile, distributed teams.
 Previously, he was with Microsoft’s Bing Group, where he led business operations for Bing Shopping in the US and Europe, and worked at Amazon both in Seattle and the UK, where he built and ran distributed teams that helped scale Amazon’s financial systems.
 David holds a PhD in computer science and master’s degrees in both computer science and business administration.

 Alex Thomas is a data scientist at Indeed.
-He has used natural language processing (NLP) and machine learning with clinical data, identity data, and now employer and jobseeker data.
-He has worked with Apache Spark since version 0.9, and has worked with NLP libraries and frameworks including UIMA and OpenNLP.
+He’s used natural language processing (NLP) and machine learning with clinical data, identity data, and now employer and jobseeker data.
+An Apache Spark user since version 0.9, he’s also worked with NLP libraries and frameworks, including UIMA and OpenNLP.

 Comments on this page are now closed.